 - First Street has a number of personal care bathroom items, including bath lifts, grab bars to use while traveling, benches and more.

-- The Texas A and M Extension Service offers a comprehensive guide to bathroom safety for the elderly.
+- The University of Missouri Extension offers a comprehensive guide to bathroom safety for the elderly.

 You can also find a lot of information on bathroom safety products at PVHS.
 They are a supply company that offers a comprehensive buying guide.